trungnnguyen/Variational_QC-plasticity/README.md

-Implementation of Variational QuasiContinuum methodology for lattice structures with isotropic hardening plasticity.
-Algorithm serves to demonstrate the examples presented in: O. Rokos, L. A. A. Beex, J. Zeman, and R. H. J. Peerlings.
+This MATLAB routine serves to demonstrate examples presented in: O. Rokos, L. A. A. Beex, J. Zeman, and R. H. J. Peerlings.
 A variational formulation of dissipative quasicontinuum methods.
-International Journal of Solids and Structures, 102-103: 214 - 229, 2016.
+International Journal of Solids and Structures, 102-103: 214 - 229, 2016, https://arxiv.org/abs/1601.00625.

 For a more detailed description of this implementation see /guide/guide.pdf.